-X. Post-Construction Stormwater Management In New Development and Redevelopment acre.
-The manual identified project requirements and specifications for new infrastructure and also addressed the requirement for stormwater system sizing and stormwater runoff control/detention.
+X. POST-CONSTRUCTION STORMWATER MANAGEMENT IN NEW DEVELOPMENT AND REDEVELOPMENT acre.
+The manual identified project requirements and specifications for new infrastructure and also addressed the requirements for stormwater system sizing and stormwater runoff control/detention.
 During its implementation, the manual proved to be a very successful tool for the City and developers.
-The Water Resource Management Department contracted with an engineering consulting firm to develop an Engineering Design Manual in 2008 that includes engineering design criteria for sewer and water infrastructure, as well as stormwater BMPs for water quality protection such as rain gardens and stormwater wetlands.
-The Water
+The Water Resource Management Department contracted with CH2M Hill to develop an Engineering Design Manual in 2008 that includes engineering design criteria for sewer and water infrastructure, as well as stormwater BMPs for water quality protection such as rain gardens and stormwater wetlands.
+The Water Resource Management